librespeed/speedtest-cli/README.md

 `librespeed-cli` will use `http` by default, or `https` when the `--secure` option is enabled.

 ## Use a custom telemetry server
-By default, the telemetry result will be sent to `librespeed.org` by default.
+By default, the telemetry result will be sent to `librespeed.org`.
 You can also customize your telemetry settings via the `--telemetry` prefixed options.
 In order to load a custom telemetry endpoint configuration, you'll have to use the `--telemetry-json` option to specify a local JSON file containing the configuration bits.
 The format is as below: